 DAI is not backed by any fiat currency but uses a multi-collateral script in which the coin is created when a collateralized debt position is created, locking Ethereum into a smart contract.
 The contract holds the staked coins, which can be unlocked at a later time using DAI.

 - Tether (USDT) is one of the first stablecoins and is currently the most popular, having the highest liquidity.

 - Stablecoins are cryptocurrencies with steady prices, backed through collateral or algorithmic pegging.

 - The USDT is supposed to be backed by USD at a 1-on-1 ratio through the accounts of Tether Ltd.

 - Although USDT is the most popular stablecoin, it’s surrounded by controversies related to Tether’s Ltd’s capacity to cover the coin’s volume with fiat and its relations with Bitfinex.

-- Some other popular stablecoins are USDC, BUSD, DAI, and DGX.
+- Some other popular stablecoins are USDC, BUSD, and DAI.